dapowan/LIMU-BERT-Public/README.md

 - [`utils.py`](./utils.py) : some helper functions for preprocessing data or separating dataset.

 ## News
+[20/01/2022] We upload trained models (i.e., LIMU-BERT and LIMU-GRU) under the _saved_ folder.

-We upload the four preprocessed datasets under the _dataset_ folder.
-You can now run our script directly.
+[13/01/2022] We upload the four preprocessed datasets under the _dataset_ folder.
+You can now run our scripts directly.

 ## Setup
 This repository has be tested for Python 3.7.7/3.8.5 and Pytorch 1.5.1/1.7.1.
 To install all dependencies, use the following command: